National History Day is an inter-disciplinary research project for students in grades 6-12. History Day teaches students to:

 - Write and present historical content

-Students choose a topic that relates to an annual theme, research that topic, and develop their research into one of five presentation categories: research paper, exhibit, documentary, performance, or website.
+Students choose a topic that relates to an annual theme, research that topic, and present their research in one of five presentation categories: Research Paper, Exhibit, Documentary, Performance, or Website.
 Students may then enter their projects into History Day competitions at school, regional, state, and national levels.

 Minnesota History Day Sponsors

-National History Day in Minnesota is sponsored by the Minnesota Historical Society and the University of Minnesota.
+National History Day in Minnesota is a partnership of the Minnesota Historical Society and the University of Minnesota.